QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 Our next simulation is somewhat like the first, except that we aim to track the distribution of :math:`Y_n := \sqrt{n} ( \bar X_n - \mu )` as :math:`n` increases

-In the simulation we'll be working with random variables having :math:`\mu = 0`
+In the simulation, we'll be working with random variables having :math:`\mu = 0`

 Thus, when :math:`n=1`, we have :math:`Y_1 = X_1`, so the first distribution is just the distribution of the underlying random variable